batiamida/TelegramAiBot/models/README.md

-all of the models in this project will be stored in this folder after training
+all of the models of this project will be stored in this folder after training